Please also see my All-Time World Cup Team Index.

 This is my selection of the Dutch-Surinamese all-time 23 member team.
 All players here has chosen to represent Holland.

 GK: Stanley Menzo

 Menzo spent over 10 years with Ajax.
-He went to the World Cup in 1990.
+He played mainly with PSV Eindhoven, Lierse SK and Girondins de Bordeaux, He went to the World Cup in 1990.
 He was the Dutch Goalkeeper of the Year in 1990.
 He spent most of his career with Ajax.

 GK: Michel Vorm

 Vorm started his career with FC Utrecht and played for Swansea.
 He moved to Tottenham Hotspurs in 2014.
-He wa the backup keeper at both 2010 and 2014 WC Finals.
+He was the backup keeper at both 2010 and 2014 WC Finals.